maxroulstone/maxroulstone.github.io/content/model-handbook.md

 ### How much do I need to raise?

-Due to the growth of the fashion show this year we are asking models to aim to £100 each.
+Due to the growth of the fashion show this year we are asking models to aim to **£100** each.

+### When do I need to do this by?

+Ermm, whenever suits you really.
+We may as you to move some events around but can cross that bridge if it happens.
+Any month-long type things can happen in June and finish after the main shows if needed.

 ### Do I have to do this individually?